 Feather palms with huge, finely divided leaves; leaflets flattened and split at tips like fish tails.
 Tender.
 Native to Southeast Asia, where they grow in full sun.
 Not browsed by deer.
 In pots indoors, place them near a southern or western window.
 Let the soil surface go dry to the touch between waterings.
 Avoid handling fruit with bare hands; invisible crystals inside can cause severe itching and burning.

-C. urens.
-WINE PALM.
-Single-stemmed palm to 100 ft. tall and 30 ft. wide in Asia, to 20 ft. tall and 8 ft. wide in Tropical South with careful protection.
+- Single-stemmed palm to 100 feet tall and 30 feet wide in Asia, to 20 feet tall and 8 feet wide in Tropical South with careful protection.